MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 ## Run updates to the unified profile

 - To run matching conditions and update the unified profile entity *without* impacting dependencies (such as customer cards, enrichments, segments, or measures), select **Unify customer profiles**.
 For accounts, select **Unify accounts** > **Unify profiles**.
-For contacts, select **Unify contacts** > **Unify profiles**.
+For contacts, select **Unify contacts (preview)** > **Unify profiles**.
 Dependent processes aren't run, but will be refreshed as [defined in the refresh schedule](schedule-refresh.md).
 - To run matching conditions, update the unified profile, and run all dependencies, select **Unify customer profiles and dependencies**.
 All processes are rerun automatically.

-  > [!TIP]
-  > For accounts and contacts, select **Unify accounts** > **Unify profiles and dependencies**.
+For accounts and contacts, select **Unify accounts** > **Unify profiles and dependencies**.
 Matching conditions are run for both accounts and contacts updating both unified profiles and all other dependencies are run.

 All tiles except **Source fields** show **Queued** or **Refreshing**.